 What are the nutritional guidelines for babies between 0-12 months?

 Infant nutrition guidelines may vary, depending upon the pre-existing health conditions, but it is ideally recommended to breastfeed newborns till 4 months, although infants above that age can also breastfeed, along with some solid food.
-Below are answers to few frequently asked questions about feeding your infant baby:
+Below are answers to a few frequently asked questions about feeding your infant baby:

 When to introduce solid food to infants?

 During the age of 4 to 6 months, solid food can be introduced into the diet.
-However, this should be done only when the infant is capable of sitting up (with support), turning his head away and making chewing motions.
+However, this should be done only when the infant is capable of sitting up (with support), turning his head away, and making chewing motions.
 He should no more have the reflex of spitting out anything other than liquids.
 Even then, solid food should not be a complete replacement for breast milk or formula, but rather an addition to the existing diet.

 What solid food should I start my baby on?

-Also, if you are trying to start solid food, there is no hard and fast rule to start with cereals, but if you do, try a single-grain, iron-fortified infant cereal with a neutral to no flavour.
+Also, if you are trying to start with solid food, there is no hard and fast rule to start with cereals, but if you do, try a single-grain, iron-fortified infant cereal with a neutral to no flavor.
 It will also be a bit easier to notice any food allergies than with a cereal made from several grains.
 You may want to mix it with formula or breast milk to get a runny consistency at first so it’s not a drastic change for your baby.
 Gradually thicken it more until your baby gets used to the new texture.